U.S. regulator gives CP Railway early win as Kansas City Southern review continues - Up News Info

 CP had agreed to buy Kansas City Southern in a $25 billion cash-and-stock deal to create the first railway spanning the United States, Mexico and Canada in March.

+Kansas City Southern said on Saturday that its board has determined that the offer from Canadian National Railway on April 20 could be expected to lead to a “superior proposal.”

+Canadian Pacific, in a response, said that the Kansas City board was simply meeting its obligations under the merger agreement with CP and fulfilling its “fiduciary duty” to its shareholders by assessing the Canadian National offer.

-(Reporting by Juby Babu in Bengaluru; editing by Diane Craft and Marguerita Choy)
+(Reporting by Juby Babu and Kanishka Singh in Bengaluru; editing by Marguerita Choy and Diane Craft)